openpracticelibrary/openpracticelibrary/src/pages/practice/open-leader-persona.md

 mobiusTag: foundation
 icon: /images/screenshot-2023-07-25-at-14.32.05.png
 whatIs: >-
-  T﻿his practice invites participants to collectively create an "Open Leadership Persona" that reflects the mindset, challenges, behaviors, and strengths of an open leader.
+  T﻿his practice invites participants to collectively create an "Open Leader Persona" that reflects the mindset, challenges, behaviors, and strengths of an open leader.
 The objective is to create a collective understanding of what it means to embody the five characteristics of open leadership